ProjectIxian/projectixian.github.io/_guides/s2_node_setup_linux_ubuntu.md

 3. Update the sources to the latest version: `git pull`.
 4. Switch to the Ixian-S2 directory: `cd ~/Ixian/Ixian-S2`.
 5. Update the sources to the latest version: `git pull`.
-6. Update nuget packages: `nuget restore S2Node.sln`.
-7. Compile the new sources: `msbuild S2Node.sln /p:Configuration=Release`.
+6. Run the rebuild script: `sh rebuild.sh`.
-8. (Optional) If you have copied the binaries elsewhere, repeat that step.
+7. (Optional) If you have copied the binaries elsewhere, repeat that step.
-9. Start the Ixian S2 Node again.
+8. Start the Ixian S2 Node again.
 The node will use the existing wallet file, so it will not need to generate a new wallet.